purvitrivedi/sei-group-project-3/README.md

       }
     }

-For User Profile, I took the opportunity to explore **conditional rendering**.
+For User Profile, I took the opportunity to explore **conditional rendering** further.
 This meant:

 - The user would never the leave the page when they wanted to make edits.
-- The page would show different things based on a users actions
+- The page would show different things based on a user's actions

  <img src="frontend/src/styles/assets/README/profile.png" alt="profile-page" />

-For example, on for the Bio on the user profile page:
+For example, on for the Bio on the user's profile page:

     <div className="columns is-multiline">
       <h1 className="subtitle column is-full">About me...</h1>